An Ayurvedic Guide to Taking Care of Your Skin During Winter

-Drink more warm soups, consume stews, vegetables, dairy, and chilies frequently to help maintain an optimal level of Vata.
-Go easy on the dairy products as they have a cooling effect and can form mucous.
+Drink more warm soups, and consume stews, vegetables, dairy, and chilies frequently to help maintain an optimal level of Vata.
+Go easy on dairy products as they have a cooling effect and can form mucous.

 3. Don’t Forget Your Feet